 - Day centres.

 Speech and language therapists work with babies, children and adults:

 - Hearing impairment

 - Language disorders – mild, moderate or severe

 - Voice disorders

-Communication or eating and swallowing problems following neurological impairments and degenerative conditions, including:
+For those with communication or eating and swallowing problems following neurological impairments and degenerative conditions, including: